Newborn Symptoms

 Normal Patterns

-• 8-12 feedings daily
+• 8–12 feedings per day

-• Cluster feeding periods
+• Cluster feeding is common

 Healthy Signs

-• 6+ wet diapers daily
+• 6 or more wet diapers daily

-• Regular bowel movements
+• Consistent baby bowel movements

 Warning Signs